jon-harper/OmniBox/docs/support/lower_bay.md

 date: 2022-07-22
 ---

 Lower Bay Trays mount below the MCU board and are used for a wide range of parts.
 Parts compatible with the lower bay are listed here.
-The [:material-git: `Trays/Lower Bay`][git_lower_bay] git folder is organized with subfolders for each supported part.
+The [:material-git: /Trays/Lower Bay][git_lower_bay] git folder is organized with subfolders for each supported part.
 All variations based around that part are in the same folder.

 There are two types of Lower Bay Trays: Short and Long.
 A Long length tray covers the mount points of two Short trays and must be mounted from front to back of the case.